WeslyChiam/text2gcode/README.md

   1. Python 3.10 or above(This .py script use match case statement, which is newly introduce in Python version 3.10)

 Notes:
-  If no Python 3.10 or higher installed, it is recommended to use .exe from folder dist
+  If no Python 3.10 or higher installed, it is recommended to use .exe

 Steps:
   1. Run main.py or main.exe from dist folder